-All four people need some level of security rights to the Offers definitions.
-Faith and John need to administer them.
-Kay must have full rights to upload, annotate (to approve and redact salary information), find, view, and initiate the BPEL process to create the HR new employee file.
+Four of the five people need some level of security rights to the Offers definitions.
+John needs to administer them and Maya needs to have the ability to administer them or assign rights to someone else to administer them if John leaves or becomes incapacitated.
+Bob must have full rights to upload, annotate (to approve and redact salary information), find, view, and initiate the workflow process to create the new employee file.
 Louis must have rights to search and view documents to update personal information, but not to view redacted salary information.
+Sasha, however, does not have responsibility for administering confidential information, and so does not have rights to the repository connection where confidential information such as salaries and personal information is stored.